Beverley Minster received the A ROCHA Bronze award in 2022 and is now working to gain the Silver award.

 Open each section below to find out about our Eco creed

 Beverley Minster and the Clergy are committed to incorporating care for God’s creation into worship and teaching.
 The church has several services a year focusing on creation, God’s bounteous provision for us, and our responsibility for caring for God’s world.
-The Crossing service worships outside in the Secret Garden (weather permitting).
 The Quiet Garden is set aside for private prayer and contemplation as well as being used on occasion for home groups to meet.

 Beverley Minster is responsible for several areas of land which we are looking to use to maximise biodiversity and appreciation and engagement with God’s creation.